sstirlin/MSBX5420Spring2019/0502examweblogs/README.md

 ### Problem 3

-I accidentally forgot to tell you the name of the variable to store you estimate.
-Use `unsuccessful_ratio`
+Two mistakes here (to my embarrassment).
+First, I intended for you to compute the fraction of **UNsuccessful** requests.
+Also, I forgot to tell you the name of the variable to store you estimate.
+Use `unsuccessful_ratio`.

 ### Problem 1